 What is Zoom?

-Zoom is a cloud-based video conferencing tool that provides various features depending upon the type of plan.
+Zoom is a cloud-based video conferencing tool that provides various features depending on the type of plan.

-With Zoom, one can host meetings, arrange split-viewer sessions for clients or employees, all this with full control of the host’s panel.
+With Zoom, one can host meetings and arrange split-viewer sessions for clients or employees, all with full control of the host’s panel.

 Zoom also comes with innovative options that allow the viewers to interact with the host or fellow participants via the RAISE HAND feature or drop a message in the chatbox for the host to answer later, allowing less distraction during meetings.

-The video conferences/meetings can be recorded, shared, and played back later for future references and more.
-A potent and useful tool for small/mid-scale business, it also allows more features like prolonged meeting time and participant space with paid plans.
+The video conferences/meetings can be recorded, shared, and played back later for future reference.
+A potent and useful tool for small/mid-scale businesses, it allows more features like prolonged meeting time and participant space with paid plans.

 Employers looking for 1-1 direct meetings with their employees will be satisfied as they can have unlimited sessions with Zoom.